hamletc1602/AuthorSite/README.md

 **FeedbackEmail**: The email address where you would like to receive feedback emails from this site.
 When you build the stack this address will recieve a registration confirmation email that you will need to respond to in order for feedback emails to be sent.

+**SharedStorage**: Select Yes if this is your first site for this AWS account.
+Even if you're not sure you'll ever have another site stack, there's no down-side to creating the shared S3 bucket.

+**SharedStorageName**: If SharedStorage is 'No' above, here's where you can enter the name of a previously created stack's shared storage (See the 'Outputs' associted with that stack for the name).

 **SiteGenerator**: This field determines the generator that will be used to create your website code.
 Only one generator is currenlly provided: 'braevitae-pub:AutoSite/lambdas/authorsite.zip', but you can also supply the bucket and path to your own generator function.
+(Use //Stackname-admin:// or //Stack name-shared) as the bucket name, if you want to upload a generator to one of the site private buckets after creation).

 If you want to upload your own raw content to the site (perhaps created with tools lke [HUGO](https://gohugo.io/) or [Jekyll](https://jekyllrb.com/)), just enter the default value above and directly upload your own content to the test bucket.

+**UploaderPassword**: The initial password for the AdminUI.
+You can change this later.

 ## Administration UI